openSource4Brokers/ng-contentful/README.md

 # ng-contentful

-- [Use Contentful](https://be.contentful.com) as your prefered content supplier for all your projects
+[Use Contentful](https://be.contentful.com) as your prefered content supplier for all your projects

+[Sebastian Eschweiler Youtube tutorial](https://www.youtube.com/watch?v=KhmjLjvlmyQ) is a good starting point to learn implementing contenful in Angular projects.

 ## Getting started for developers

 - [Install NodeJS](https://nodejs.org/).
 Hint: eventually install and use [nvm](https://medium.com/@Joachim8675309/installing-node-js-with-nvm-4dc469c977d9) for easy installing and/or switching between node versions
-- Clone this repository: `git clone https://github.com/JosVermoesen/ng-contentful.git`.
+- Clone this repository: `git clone https://github.com/openSource4Brokers/ng-contentful.git`
 - Run `npm install` inside the project root.
 - Run `ng serve` in a terminal from the project root.
 - Profit. :tada: